-The hydraulic slope along the estuary is introduced by contributions of tidal flow and the interaction of the river with tide (Godin, 1999).
-At the mouth the tidal range is approximately constant (reflecting the use of constant tidal boundary conditions for all cases) and the MWL is close to 0m (Figure 4a, b, c, d).
+The hydraulic slope along the estuary is the result of tidal propagation and the interaction of river and tide, which gives rise to a backwater effect (Godin, 1999) .
+At the mouth the tidal range is approximately the same given different river discharge conditions (reflecting the use of constant tidal boundary conditions for all cases) and the MWL is close to 0m (Figure 4a, b, c, d).
 As tide propagates landwards, the MWL gradually increases and the tidal wave is damped (Figure 4a, b, c).
 In the no runoff case, the water level changes more gradually due to the lack of river-tide interactions (Figure 4a), and provides a lower bound point of reference which is beyond the observed range of flow conditions.
 The two obvious water level setups at around 250km and 290km are the result of geological effects, as identified in Zhang et al. (2015).
 For example, in wet season the gorge at 250km sets up MWL by 1.1 meter where the tidal range is reduced significantly from 2.5 meters to 1 meter.

-Tidal mechanical energy, as given by the tidal energy flux over a tidal cycle, decreases exponentially along the estuary (blue line in Figure 4e, f, g and h).
-At the mouth, MWL is almost at 0 m, tidal range is around 4 m and the current velocity is around 1 m/s, so the tidal energy is mostly composed of range potential energy and kinetic energy.
-Fluvial mechanical energy, as given by the river energy flux over the same period, by contrast, decreases in the opposite direction (red line in Figure 4f, g and h), mostly because of the residual water level decreases as the river approaches towards sea.
-Similarly, the results for the "system total energy" shows similar trends with the largest values, at the mouth caused by tide and at the landward boundary produced by river discharge.
+Tidal mechanical energy, as given by the tidal energy flux over a tidal cycle, decreases more or less exponentially along the estuary (blue line in Figure 4e, f, g and h).
+At the mouth, MWL is almost at 0 m, tidal range is around 4 m and the current velocity is around 1 m/s, so the tidal energy is mostly composed of tidal range potential energy and kinetic energy.
+Fluvial mechanical energy, as given by the river energy flux over the same period, by contrast, decreases in the opposite direction (red line in Figure 4f, g and h), mostly because of the residual water level decreases as the river approaches the sea.
+The relatively constant current velocity, tidal range and exponential convergence width for the estuary, and relatively constant current velocity, flow depth and exponential decreasing elevation for the river is compatible with equilibrium conditions for an ideal estuary (Leopold and Langbein, 1962; Savenije, 2012; Bolla Pittaluga et al., 2015).
+Similarly, the results for the "system total energy" show similar trends with the largest values, at the mouth caused by tide and at the landward boundary produced by river discharge.
 In between there exists a minimum energy for the combined river and tide energy (Figure 4j, k and l), where the energy contributions from river and tide are equal.
 One important difference, compared with the system mechanical energy, is that the total energy for the river transitions from an exponential growth over the tidal reach to a more linear trend further landwards.
 This effect becomes more pronounced as the river discharge increases.

-The fluvial kinetic energy (FrT=0.5ρTqrur2) over a tidal cycle is relatively constant over the upper reaches (green line in Figure 4f, g and h) where the channel has a prismatic shape, and the fluvial velocity is approximately constant (~1m/s).
+The fluvial kinetic energy (FmrT=0.5ρTqrur2) over a tidal cycle is relatively constant over the upper reaches (green line in Figure 4f, g and h) where the channel has a prismatic shape, and the fluvial velocity is approximately constant (~1m/s).
 In contrast, towards the mouth it decreases as the fluvial velocity decreases because of the expanding cross-sectional area (ur=qr/A).
 However the contribution of river-tide interaction to the kinetic energy (0.5ρTqruEur+0.5ρTgBurzwsη, where uE is the mean ebb velocity, m/s) can potentially enhance the contribution of the fluvial process.
 If this energy is included, the constant kinetic energy contribution from fresh water discharge is extended further downstream to the mouth.
 Overall this supports the assumption of constant kinetic energy contribution from the river, which is often adopted for tidal rivers (Ensign et al., 2013).
 However, the potential energy of the river is totally dominant upstream, especially for larger river discharges.